learn-the-web/topics/advanced-performance.md

 #### GUI tools

 GUI tools provide an interface where you can drag and drop a project folder.
-The tool will detect CSS and Javascript files and minify them for you.
+The tool will detect CSS and JavaScript files and minify them for you.

 Some popular GUI tools are [Prepros](https://prepros.io/) & [CodeKit](http://incident57.com/codekit/).